MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/Manage/management-pack-lifecycle.md

 ## Next steps

-- To learn how to create a custom writeable management pack to store your overrides, see [How to Create a Management Pack for Overrides](How-to-Create-a-Management-Pack-for-Overrides.md)
+- To learn how to create a custom writeable management pack to store your overrides, see [How to Create a Management Pack for Overrides](How-to-Create-a-Management-Pack-for-Overrides.md).

-- To understand what an Operations Manager management pack is and how it helps you proactively monitor your services and applications, see [What Is in an Operations Manager Management Pack?](What-Is-in-an-Operations-Manager-Management-Pack.md)
+- To understand what an Operations Manager management pack is and how it helps you proactively monitor your services and applications, see [What is in an Operations Manager Management Pack](What-Is-in-an-Operations-Manager-Management-Pack.md).

-- See [How to Import, Export, and Remove an Operations Manager Management Pack](how-to-administer-management-packs.md) to perform common administrative tasks with management packs in your management group.
+- See [How to Import, Export, and Remove an Operations Manager Management Pack](how-to-import-remove-export-management-packs.md) to perform common administrative tasks with management packs in your management group.